NHAS/reverse_ssh/README.md

 	--goarch	Set the target build architecture (default to runtime GOARCH) --name	Set link name
-	--shared-object	Generate shared object file
-    --fingerprint Set RSSH server fingerprint will default to server public key --upx   Use upx to compress the final binary (requires upx to be installed)
+	--shared-object	Generate shared object file --fingerprint Set RSSH server fingerprint will default to server public key --upx   Use upx to compress the final binary (requires upx to be installed) --garble	Use garble to obfuscate the binary (requires garble to be installed)

 # Build a client binary
 catcher$ link --name test